 Scheduling is a basic handyman skill that gives you flexibility and control.
 In days gone by, scheduling included paper and pen.
 Today, handymen can automate their scheduling and spend more time and energy on the work at hand.

 Handyman software is useful for dispatching employees and getting a better idea of what the day-to-day happenings are.
 Using scheduling software allows you to spend more time improving your bottom line and less time looking for a pen.

 If you think you can run and work your business alone, then you might be in for a shocker.
 Building a business and increasing your profit margins are best done with a team.
 A team can keep a business efficient and running smoothly.

 The perks of working with a team are that each member has different skill sets.
 This can be a huge advantage over your competitors.
 Working with tech-savvy members can keep daily tasks running smoothly.
 Fellow handymen can build your list of services by using skills you don’t have.

 Every business owner will reach a point when hiring more employees is essential.
 Hiring one or more employees can give you more time in the office.
 That means you have more time to focus on your business.

 Hiring an employee can be a scary thing.
 The key is to develop your process and stick with it.
 But, be willing to change it if it’s not working.
 Use a standard job listing and see who walks through the door.
 You might feel the need to tweak your job description.

-Interview each person and score them based upon their answers.
-Narrow potential candidates down and take them in the field for a technical interview.
+Interview each person and score them based on their answers.
+Narrow potential candidates down and take them into the field for a technical interview.

 10. How to Say “No”